dcasadevall/rpg-server/docs/2-Challenges.md

 Giving the right policies to github was not trivial.
 It took a few attempts plus figuring out the right flow so that I could get the variables such as region and ecr repo passed around.
+Additionally, the image format (linux/amd64) seemed not to match the expected one, causing the binary not to execute.